 Homes under the hammer

 Many will be familiar with the format of television property programmes, such as "Homes under the Hammer".
 The buyer goes to an auction, buys a run down property, intending to renovate it, does it up, and then either rent it out or even sell it at a profit.
 The programme employs valuers to give sale and rental valuations before the work is done and then to give a valuation of the completed property.
 This kind of situation would be caught by the new legislation if the buyer says that he intends to sell the property on at a profit once the work has been done.
-In all likelihood, however, such a person would be treated as a trader in any event.

 What the legislation says in detail